blesson3/blesson3.github.io/Content/README.md

 * Created initial prototype for requirements elicitation and architectural development of significant new networking technology.

-* Developed, from scratch, client and server network services in Python and NodeJS.
+* Developed, from scratch, client and server network services in Python, NodeJS, and utilizing MongoDB.

 ##IT Intern at Meijer (Retailer)
 *Grand Rapids, MI - May 2016 through August 2016*